hestinr12/survey_web_app/README.md

 #DB-Answer-Refactor

-A possiblle refactor of the existing system could create a new 1-M relation between Answers and (newly created) Responses.
+A possible refactor of the existing system could create a new 1-M relation between Answers and (newly created) Responses.
 This would allow more granular data around responses, particularly if there is interest in Time/Response relationships for certain questions.